 - Now the seeds should be refrigerated.
 The best temperature for stratification is a stable 35-40°F (1-3°C).
 Hence, the process can take place perfectly in a refrigerator.
 The seeds should be refrigerated for 2 to 3 months.
 However, they should not be allowed to freeze.

 Planting the Seeds

 - Seeds should remain warm enough.
-They need daytime temperature of at least 70°F (20°C) and nighttime temperature about 60°F (15°C).
+They need a daytime temperature of at least 70°F (20°C) and a nighttime temperature of about 60°F (15°C).
 The seeds should be kept at an appropriate temperature by using warming mats or a greenhouse.

 - The soil should be kept moist but not too wet.
-The surface should be misted with a fine spray of water whenever it would start looking dry.
+The surface should be misted with a fine spray of water whenever it starts looking dry.